GluStu/MiniShell/README.md

   Hit Tab to autocomplete both built-in commands and any executable in your `$PATH`; file-based completion inside directories too.

 - **Runs real programs**
-  If it’s not a built-in, it just shells out with `subprocess.run()`, so you can still call `ls`, `git`, or anything else on your system.
+  If it’s not a built-in, it just shells out with `subprocess.run()`, so you can still call `vim`, `git`, or anything else on your system.

 - **History tracking**
   Keeps a simple list of what you’ve typed, so `history` is always handy when you mess up a long command.